pulumi/pulumi-kubernetes-operator/docs/create-stacks-using-pulumi-dotnet.md

             }
         });

-        // Create an AWS S3 Pulumi Stack in Kubernetes var myStack = new K8s.ApiExtensions.CustomResource("my-stack", new StackArgs {
+        // Create an AWS S3 Pulumi Stack in Kubernetes var myStack = new Pulumi.Kubernetes.ApiExtensions.CustomResource("my-stack", new StackArgs {
             Spec = new StackSpecArgs
             {